pjmartin/howto/linux.md

 ## Sudo

 Administrators have the privilege to become root or use sudo command.
 To set up sudo users you type the command `visudo` as root or `sudo visudo` if you are a sudoer.
+This command opens the `/etc/sudoers` file and lets you edit it.

 Basically there are two lines which specify the sudoers.
 First is all users in wheel group can use sudo with pasword.
 The second line is that all users in wheel can use sudo without